-- (1) This section applies if this Act comes into operation under section 2(2). - Anything done or omitted to have been done after the FSR (2) commencement time and before this Act receives the Royal Assent that could have been done if this Act had received the Royal Assent before the FSR commencement time is taken to be as valid and lawful, and to always have been as valid and lawful, as it would have been if this Act had received the Royal Assent before the FSR commencement time. - Anything done or omitted to have been done by a person after the FSR commencement time and before this Act received the Royal Assent that would have been valid and lawful if the Financial Services Reform Act had not commenced, is taken to be valid and lawful. - Anything done or omitted to have been done after the FSR (4) commencement time and before this Act receives the Royal Assent - that could only have been validly and lawfully done or (a) omitted because this Act received the Royal Assent after the FSR commencement time; and - that could not have been validly and lawfully done or (b) omitted if this Act had received the Royal Assent before the FSR commencement time, is taken not to be valid, and to never have been valid.
+- as it would have been if this Act had received the Royal Assent before the FSR commencement time. - Anything done or omitted to have been done by a person after the FSR commencement time and before this Act received the Royal Assent that would have been valid and lawful if the Financial Services Reform Act had not commenced, is taken to be valid and lawful. - Anything done or omitted to have been done after the FSR commencement time and before this Act receives the Royal - (a) that could only have been validly and lawfully done or omitted because this Act received the Royal Assent after the FSR commencement time: and - that could not have been validly and lawfully done or omitted if this Act had received the Royal Assent before the FSR commencement time, is taken not to be valid, and to never have been valid.

-16 The Local Government Amendment Act 2004 s.
+The Local Government Amendment Act 2004 s.
 30(2) reads as follows:

 - Despite subsection (1), if the day for an election, referendum or other poll was fixed under the Local Government Act 1995 before the commencement of this section, sections 4.1A and 4.1B of that Act as inserted by subsection (1) do not apply in respect of that election, referendum or other poll. - 17 The Local Government Amendment Act 2004 s.
-67(6) reads as follows: - Schedule 2.1 of the Local Government Act 1995 as in force (6) immediately before the commencement of this section applies to and in respect of any proposal made under clause 2 of that Schedule before that commencement.
+67(6) reads as follows:

+(6)Schedule 2.1 of the Local Government Act 1995 as in force immediately before the commencement of this section applies to and in respect of any proposal made under clause 2 of that Schedule before that commencement.